Rfam/rfam-docs/docs/source/sequence-extraction.rst

 ::
 	> esl-sfetch --index Rfam.fa

-.. note:: If the above command is successfull, you should see a ``.ssi`` file generated in your current directory
+.. note:: If the above command is successful, you should see a ``.ssi`` file generated in your current directory

 5. Create a ``.sql`` file with a SQL command that fetches the regions of interest.